Have you seen the hat man?

 Two other common methods of seeing the Hat Man are in dreams and during sleep paralysis.

-What does it mean to see the Hat Man in a Nightmare?
+What does it mean to see this shadow figure in a Nightmare?

 Depending on your beliefs, dreams might be complete fanciful imagination, or they could be an important message to the asleep person, either from the subconscious or an external entity.
 Therefore, a nightmare about the Hat Man could mean anything, couldn’t it?